octaviospain/Musicott/index.md

 [TestFx](https://github.com/TestFX/TestFX "TestFx") for testing, and some components from [ControlsFx](https://bitbucket.org/controlsfx/controlsfx/ "ControlsFx").

 Next version 0.9 is almost prepared but it needs more tests (as always)!
-Community help is welcomed ;)
+Community help is welcomed <i class="em em-smile"></i>

 ![Musicott screenshot 1](https://dl.dropboxusercontent.com/u/3596661/main.png)